tadeohepperle/templar/README.md

 // damage(10, "a character", 1, true) == "You deal 10 fire damage to a character next to you"
 // damage(5, "a character", 0, false) == "You deal 5 damage to yourself"
 ```

+### What needs to improve:

+- error reporting, an LSP
+- maybe variables, right now everything is just pure functions.
+- maybe an interface checker that verifies that the translations for all languages follow the same pattern